All-About-Berlin/burgeramt-appointments/README.md

 A Dockerfile is supplied in this repo.
 It's the same one I use on All About Berlin.

 The polling rate is limited to 180 seconds (3 minutes), as required by the Berlin.de IKT-ZMS team (ikt-zms@seninnds.berlin.de).

+### Local development

+To work on this script, install it with `pip install -e /path/to/this/repo`.
+When you run `appointments`, it will run your local version with any changes you have made to it.
+You only need to run this command once.